celeroll/Home-Assistant/README.md

 [Update All in One HASS](https://home-assistant.io/docs/installation/raspberry-pi-all-in-one/#upgrading)

 ## Arduino
-This is an instruction how to install arduino IDE postable. https://youtu.be/jpjfVc-9IrQ?t=556
+This is an instruction how to install arduino IDE "portable". https://youtu.be/jpjfVc-9IrQ?t=556

 ## MQTT